inventage/keycloak-custom/README.md

 Tooling
 -------

-The [Takari Maven Wrapper](https://github.com/takari/maven-wrapper) is used for the Maven setup for this project.
+The [Apache Maven Wrapper](https://maven.apache.org/wrapper/) is used for the Maven setup for this project.